 The links below are to lists formed by taking data from several different sources.
 Some are like this site in that they combine lists of top films.
 Other take into account data such as awards and ratings.

-100 Evenings Illuminated The Canon Reworked—In a response to the 2012 Sight and Sound critics poll, participants reordered the top-100 films from the Sight and Sound poll based on their preferences (including a list from the Phi-Phenomenon's webmaster).
-The result is a highbrow list that also leans mainstream.
+100 Evenings Illuminated The Canon Reworked—In a response to the 2012 Sight and Sound critics poll, participants reordered the top-100 films from the poll based on their preferences (including a list from the Phi-Phenomenon's webmaster).
+The result is a highbrow/mainstream list.
 There is also The Canon Reworked...
 Again, which uses a different methodology to analyze participant responses.

-24/7 Tempo The 50 Best Movies You’ve Probably Never Seen—Combines user ratings at IMDb and Rotten Tomatoes with critics ratings on Rotten Tomatoes.
-People who like to click through one film at a time can go to MSN's site.
+24/7 Tempo 50 Hidden Gems: Great Films You’ve Probably Never Watched—Combines user ratings at IMDb and Rotten Tomatoes with critics ratings on Rotten Tomatoes.

 24/7 Tempo The Best Movie Filmed In Your State and D.C.—Combines user ratings at IMDb and Rotten Tomatoes with critics ratings on Rotten Tomatoes.
 Includes movies filmed primarily in the state in question except for North Dakota.
 Like many similar lists, the North Dakota entry is a film that is primarily filmed and set in Minnesota.
 Most other states also have one or two other top rated films.
-People who like to click through one film at a time can go to MSN's site.
+This link is from the Internet Archive.

 24/7 Tempo The Saddest Movies of All Time—Combines user ratings at IMDb and Rotten Tomatoes with critics ratings on Rotten Tomatoes.
 It looks like saddness is primarily a recent phenomenon as there is only one film made before 1970.
-People who like to click through one film at a time can go to MSN's site.
+This link is from the Internet Archive.

 24/7 Wall St. The 55 Best Movies Ever Made—Like the list above only created a bit more recently with fewer films.
 The list combines user ratings at IMDb and Rotten Tomatoes with critics ratings on Rotten Tomatoes.
-People who like to click through one film at a time can go to MSN's site.
+The result is a mainstream list.

 24/7 Wall St. The Greatest Animated Movies of All Time—Combines user ratings at IMDb and Rotten Tomatoes and the Rotten Tomatoes Tomatometer score.
 The list is heavy on Japanese films.